algorys/pycmake/README.rst

 Introduction
 ============

-PyCMake is a Python3 module to create, manage and build CMake projects.
+PyCMake is a Python module to create, manage and build CMake projects.
+He tries to cover up the features of CMake.

 Documentation
 =============